Advanced SQL Concepts to Improve Your and Code’s Performance

 We use JOIN and WHERE to get information about all deliveries in 2021.
 Next, we must calculate monthly sales for each restaurant.

 First, we use EXTRACT() to get the month from the order_placed_time value.
 This is the month when the order was placed.
 We use the AS command to give it a descriptive name.
+We can filter out canceled orders by checking if the actual_delivery_time is not null.

 Next, we use GROUP BY to group records by unique pairs of restaurant_id and month values.
 Each group will have delivery records for each restaurant in each month.